sudoTinaW/sudotinaw.github.io/_posts/2020-08-18-binary-search-tree.md

 This question is a bit different from other binary tree questions from 2 aspects,

 - Most questions are given a binary tree as input.
 Which means, dividing work is naturally done (left and right subtree).
 However, this question we need to divide the list first.
 To divide the list, we usually need to remember the start and end index of each division.
 (The thought is similar to **Merge Sort**) .
 For the linked list, since we can not access the element using start and end index, we will modify to use start node and length.
-- The question is using In-order traversal, not like other questions using top-down or post-order.
+- The question is using In-order traversal, not like other questions using top-down or bottom-up method.
 We can not build root before left subtree, neither after right subtree.

 We will build the left subtree, create root node, build right subtree.
 Then connect the root with left and right subtree.
 The list pointer will move after we create a new tree node.
 To remember the moving pointer, we can use a global variable, or pass as input and return moved pointer as one of the return results.